franciskershaw/slice-of-pie/README.md

 | USE_AWS           | True
 | SECRET_KEY        | *my_secret_key*
 7. Add a new database in your *settings.py* file as follows:
-    * Run *pip3 install dj_database_url* and *pip3 install pyscopg2* in your terminal, making sure not to forget to freeze these latest requirements to *requirments.txt*
+    * Run ` pip3 install dj_database_url ` and ` pip3 install pyscopg2 ` in your terminal, making sure not to forget to freeze these latest requirements to *requirments.txt*
-    * At the top of *settings.py*, add in the line *import dj_database_url* alongside your other imports
+    * At the top of *settings.py*, add in the line ` import dj_database_url ` alongside your other imports.
-    * Comment out *DATABASES* in your *settings.py* file (this will only be temporarily)
+    * Comment out *DATABASES* in your *settings.py* file (this will only be temporarily).
     * Add this line in, which includes your Postgres URL so **do not push any changes to GitHub for the moment**:
 ```
     DATABASES = {
         'default': dj_database_url.parse("*your Postrgres database URL*")
     }
 ```
-8. Make migrations of your models to the Postgres database with the *python3 manage.py makemigrations* and *python3 manage.py migrate* commands in your terminal.
+8. Make migrations of your models to the Postgres database with the ` python3 manage.py makemigrations ` and ` python3 manage.py migrate ` commands in your terminal.
 9. Load the data fixtures from the json data files with these commands (make sure products is definitely last, otherwise proceed in whatever order):
-    * *python3 manage.py loaddata angles*
+    * ` python3 manage.py loaddata angles `
-    * *python3 manage.py loaddata levels*
+    * ` python3 manage.py loaddata levels `
-    * *python3 manage.py loaddata materials*
+    * ` python3 manage.py loaddata materials `
-    * *python3 manage.py loaddata products*
+    * ` python3 manage.py loaddata products `
-10. Create a superuser which will have admin rights on the live site by running *python3 manage.py createsuperuser* in your terminal and following the steps when prompted.
+10. Create a superuser which will have admin rights on the live site by running ` python3 manage.py createsuperuser`  in your terminal and following the steps when prompted.
-11. Uncomment the previously commented out DATABASES section and removing the sensetive postgres data.
+11. Uncomment the previously commented out *DATABASES* section and removing the sensitive postgres data.
 The final version of this section should be an if statement which checks which environment before assigning the correct database:
 ```
 if 'DATABASE_URL' in os.environ:
     DATABASES = {